Responses of AdS black holes to the collective influence of quintessence and string cloud: The consequences of thermal fluctuations on the thermodynamics of AdS black holes in the presence of quintessence and a string cloud

-To examine how thermal fluctuations affect the thermodynamics of black holes that are encompassed by quintessence and a cloud of strings, we construct graphs illustrating the corrected entropy for a range of correction parameters.
-The expression for this adjusted entropy is detailed in Ref. ~\cite{30}.\
+To examine how thermal fluctuations affect the thermodynamics of black holes surrounded by quintessence and a cloud of strings, we construct graphs illustrating the corrected entropy for a range of correction parameters.
+The expression for this adjusted entropy is detailed in Ref.~\cite{30}.
+Our calculations are based on the canonical partition function, which forms the fundamental basis for our computations.